rfshelley/Documentation/ref-docs/smartapp-ref.rst

 They are created through the "New SmartApp" action in the IDE.
 There is no "class" for a SmartApp per se, but there are various methods and properties available to SmartApps that are documented below.

 When a SmartApp executes, it executes in the context of a certain installation instance.
 That is, a user installs a SmartApp on their mobile application, and configures it with devices or rules unique to them.
-A SmartApp is not continuously running; it is executed in response to various schedules or subscribed-to events.
+A SmartApp is not continuously running; it is executed in response to various schedules or subscribed-to Events.

 ----